 In Cheyenne Health Care Center, 12.36 Percentage of Patients

 This metric is a measure of the number of times residents are sent to the emergency room per thousand days of short-term patient care.

 Short-term Care: Facilitates Functional Improvement

-This metric measures the percentage of short-term care patients that experienced functional improvements, such as with activities of daily living.
-Some would argue that this is a reasonable measure of a nursing home's rehabilitation services.
+This metric is a measure of the percentage of short-term care residents who saw functional improvements, such as enhanced ability to perform activities of daily living.
+Some experts believe this is a reliable measure of a nursing home's rehabilitation services.

 - Cheyenne Regional Medical CenterAcute Care Hospitals 1.76 miles away214 East 23rd Street Cheyenne Wyoming 82001Voluntary non-profit - Other(307) 633-7600

 - Cheyenne Dialysis (Fmc)1.69 miles away1739 Meadowland Dr Cheyenne Wyoming 82009CMS Rating: 3 stars Dialysis Stations: 24 (307) 632-6457